mizarc/bell-claims/CONTRIBUTING.md

-# Contributing to SpaceCat
+# Contributing to Bell Claims

-So you'd like to contribute to the SpaceCat Discord project?
+So you'd like to contribute to the Bell Claims project?
 Well you're in luck because we're a little short on developers... or generally just anyone ranging from designers, testers, QA, translaters, you name it.
 If you've got any experience in Kotlin and a passion to make cool Minecraft server stuff, feel free to join the club so long as you're willing to accept the few and loose guidelines.

 ## Want to talk?
 There's no official team based communication right now, but you can contact me through either: